Getting a Mortgage Using Joint Income

 Get Started

-Joint mortgages offer a great option for those struggling to get onto the property ladder independently, but there is no real difference in the way that the mortgage works, other than at the application stage.
-Depending on the number of applicants, lenders will generally consider their combined income, so typically, joint applicants can borrow more than a single applicant.
+Joint mortgages offer a great option for those struggling to get onto the property ladder independently.
+Other than at the application stage, there is no real difference in how the mortgage works.
+Depending on the number of applicants, lenders generally consider their combined income, so joint applicants can typically borrow more than a single applicant.

-Although they are most often used for 2 applicants that want to purchase a property together, there are circumstances where up to 4 applicants can apply for a joint mortgage together.
-Not all lenders will allow this, and even those willing to consider 3 or 4 applicants, will often only look at the combined income of the 2 highest earners amongst them.
+Although they are most often used for 2 applicants who want to purchase a property together, there are circumstances where up to 4 applicants can apply for a joint mortgage together.
+Not all lenders will allow this, and even those willing to consider 3 or 4 applicants will often only look at the combined income of the two highest earners amongst them.

 Example calculations